TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/01 - Genesis/Genesis 30/Genesis 30.30.md

 ---

-For it was little which thou hadst before I came, and it hath increased unto a multitude; and Jehovah hath blessed thee whithersoever I turned: and now when shall I provide for mine own house also?
+For it was little which you had before I came, and it has increased to a multitude.
+Yahweh has blessed you wherever I turned.
+Now when will I provide for my own house also?"